 This section describes how to install the binary release of the Checker Framework.
 The binary release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, the source release (Section 21.3) is useful if you wish to examine or modify the implementation of checkers or of the framework itself.
+As an alternative, you can build from source (Section 21.3, page 85).